 5 Doctor-Approved Tips to Keep the Belly Fat off This Year

-So instead of making massive, sweeping changes that are unsustainable, I suggest bite-sized chunks.
-And if one of your goals for this coming year is to get in shape and (finally) whittle your midsection, then it’s time to make some slow and steady lifestyle changes.
+Here’s what I recommend: Instead of making massive, sweeping changes that are unsustainable, I suggest bite-sized chunks.
+And if one of your current health goals is to get in shape and (finally) whittle your midsection, these slow and steady lifestyle changes will get you there without the stress of fad diets and unreasonable workout plans.

-Here are five tips that I recommend to help you lose belly fat once and for all so that in 2019, this is one resolution that’s off the list!
+Here are five tips that I recommend to help you lose belly fat once and for all so that you’re one step closer to living a life you love.

 Apple cider vinegar has numerous benefits and is a staple in my home.
 Not only is it useful for personal and home care (try my apple cider vinegar toner or homemade bug spray), but it’s also a fantastic tool when you’re trying to fight belly fat.
 That’s because ACV helps reduce and stabilize blood sugar levels, and having unbalanced blood sugar levels creates unnecessary stress on the body, which can lead to weight gain.